ig2r/react-async-ui/README.md

 ## Example

-In this example, we'll build a simple "Hello, world" dialog that the user can dismiss using either one of "OK" or "Cancel" buttons.
+In this example, we'll build a simple "Hello, world" dialog that the user can dismiss using "OK" or "Cancel" buttons.

 First, build the dialog component.
 It'll take two props: `value` (whom to greet) and `resolve` (to close the dialog when the user presses a button).